Image Credit: dmitry_islentev/Shutterstock.com

-Brazil, with a total population of 205,716,890 as of July 2012, is located in Eastern South America, adjoining the Atlantic Ocean.
+Brazil, with a total population of 209.3 million as of 2017, is located in Eastern South America, adjoining the Atlantic Ocean.
 Brazil covers a total area of 8,514,877 km2 and is the fifth largest country in the world by landmass.
 The country has mostly tropical climates.

 Brazil occupies a strong position in the global economy thanks to its industrial strength, vast resource wealth, and international status.